shilan/shilan.github.io/_posts/2020-08-14-Call_MonoVoid_RestTemplate.md

             <version>1.0.1.RELEASE</version>
         </dependency>
 ```
-So just go ahead and don't be afraid of using WebClient in your application, you can gradually replace the RestTemplate usages with WebClient.
+So just go ahead and don't be afraid of using WebClient in your application, you can gradually replace all the RestTemplate usages with WebClient in your project.
 Though there is no *Rush* migrating to WebClient but you'd better know that in future releases the RestTemplate will get deprecated:
 [RestTemplate Deprecating](https://github.com/spring-guides/gs-consuming-rest/issues/28)